 This is a 24 or 30 CREDIT module.

 3 hours language class each week for 21 weeks.

 Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
-Students can make use of Languages@warwick (our virtual learning environment) to facilitate this.
+Students can make use of moodle@warwick (our virtual learning environment) to facilitate this.

 Course Text Books (must be bought by student)